Croydon/cubescript/README.md

 meson compile
 ~~~

-Link the CubeScript library together with your application and everything should just work.
+Link the CubeScript library together with your application and everything should
+work.
 It also builds the REPL.

 The project also bundles the linenoise line editing library which has been modified